August 2022 Issue

 The conference offers continuing education credits for architects, planners, and realtors for certain sessions and workshops, with certification by AIA Indiana, American Planning Association, and Indiana Professional Licensing Agency.

 Preserving Historic Places: Indiana’s Statewide Historic Preservation Conference is staged by the Indiana Department of Natural Resources, Division of Historic Preservation and Archaeology (DHPA), Indiana Landmarks, and Indiana University with support from the Saint Joseph County Council and the City of South Bend.

 Recent Listings on the National Register

-From November 2020, through May 2021, Indiana added 33 listings to the National Register of Historic Places.
-These listings—houses; commercial and residential districts; religious buildings; cemeteries; a farmstead; bridges; a depot; industrial buildings; a school; government buildings; a state park; and a drive-in movie theater—have added approximately 739 historic resources to the National and State Registers.
+Between May and June 2022, Indiana added nine listings to the National Register of Historic Places.
+These listings—houses, a barn, a residential and commercial district, a bridge, a depot, a student center, and a parish district—have added approximately 103 historic resources to the National and State Registers.

-Get information on Indiana properties listed in the National Register of Historic Places and the Indiana Register of Historic Sites and Structures here.
-Read those recently listed here.
+Get information on Indiana properties listed in the National Register of Historic Places and the Indiana Register of Historic Sites and Structures.

 We are always interested in your ideas.
-If there is a topic you would like to see in an upcoming issue of Eavesdropping, send us an e-mail at DHPAConnect@dnr.IN.gov.
+If there is a topic you would like to see in an upcoming issue of Preservation at the Crossroads, send us an e-mail at DHPAConnect@dnr.IN.gov.